RobertoOlivetree/robertoolivetree.github.io/content/projects/geoinsightlab/index.md

 ## Research Purpose

-GEOInsightLab explores how spatial data science can strengthen spatial literacy and improve the interpretation of complex geographic phenomena.
+GEOinsightLab explores how spatial data science can strengthen spatial literacy and improve the interpretation of complex geographic phenomena.

 The platform combines quantitative analysis, spatial reasoning,